 Hello, World!

-As an applied data scientist, my research focuses on designing, implementing and leveraging modern statistical tools to address real-world problems.
-The overarching goal of my work is to improve the way we use data to answer societally relevant questions, with a focus on applications in the socio-economic sciences and public health.
+My research focuses on designing, implementing and leveraging modern statistical tools to address real-world problems.
+The overarching goal of my work is to improve the way we use data to answer societally relevant questions, with a focus on applications in public and planetary health as well as the socio-economic sciences.

-From a methodological perspective, my research interests can be broadly categorized in three areas, namely social network modeling, models for monitoring epidemics, and methods for quantifying the impact of crises.
+From a methodological perspective, my research interests span social network analysis, models for complex spatio-temporal datasets, and methods for quantifying the impact of crises.
 Furthermore, I enjoy collaborating with empirical researchers from diverse fields, to help bridge the gap between theory and applications.
-As a believer in open and accessible research, I’m also a fellow of the LMU Open Science Initiative in Statistics, where we foster reproducible data analysis and data literacy.

-If you want to get in touch, you can contact me on Twitter or by email.
+If you want to get in touch, you can contact me by email.